gsauthof/python-eti/README.md

 multicast market data packets, including the [DSCP][dscp] field in which the EOBI protocol encodes market data related information, as well.

 Another example is `pcapdump.py`, a simple PCAP to ETI/EOBI dumper.
 It pretty-prints EOBI/ETI packets from a PCAP file to stdout in a human-readable format.
-Note that for simplicity it assumes that ETI-TCP-packets just contain one complete ETI message which is usually the case, in practice.
+Note that for simplicity it assumes that ETI-TCP-packets just contain complete ETI messages and start with an ETI message header which is usually the case, in practice.
+Of course, since it's ETI over TCP and TCP is a stream oriented protocol it's perfectly fine for a client to span ETI-messages over TCP segment boundaries.
+Adding TCP reassembly to the example can be seen as an exercise.

 ## Protocol Descriptions